jgeller1/TriumphSwiftTest/README.md

 5. Now we can fix the rest of the starting message by showing the total amount donated.
 This should be the sum of all donations that you've made.
 Use a property observer and functional programming (map, reduce, etc.) to compute this dynamically.

 6. Our view controller looks presentable!
 The only issue is that we dont want the screen to display until everything has loaded propertly.
 Use the **SwiftSpinner** cocoapod loading indicator and DispatchQueue to make the spinner show until all data has been loaded.

+# 3. To the moon 🚀

+We want to improve our app to multiple pages now.
+Restructure the app so that it is controlled by a **TabBarController** with two tabs.
+The first being the view controller you just worked on, and the second being a new collection view controller that you create.

+1. Add a tab bar with the two tab bars above.